Graduate Department of Chemical and Biomedical Engineering

 No course with a grade below “C” will be counted toward fulfillment of degree requirements.
 No more than one course with a grade in the “C” range will be counted toward fulfillment of degree requirements.
 The candidate also must complete and defend an original thesis (BME 8976, Thesis Defense).

-All BME graduate students must attend the required training in the Program for Instructional Excellence (PIE) Workshop to prepare for teaching assistant (TA) duties.
+All BME graduate students must attend either the FSU TA training Program, “Essential Policies & Practices for TAs” by the Center for the Advancement of Teaching (CAT) or the College of Engineering Alternate TA training.
 This requirement is mandatory regardless of the student's classification as a teaching assistant or research assistant.
-In addition, all students are required to take required safety training courses as necessary.
+In addition, all students are required to take the required safety training courses as necessary.

 ECH 5052 Research Methods in Chemical Engineering (3)